Kleptocracy: Narcokleptocracy

-A narcokleptocracy is a society in which criminals involved in the trade of narcotics have undue influence in the governance of a state.
+A narcokleptocracy is a society in which criminals involved in the trade of narcotics have undue influence on the governance of a state.
 For instance, the term was used to describe the regime of Manuel Noriega in Panama in a report prepared by a subcommittee of the United States Senate Committee on Foreign Relations chaired by Massachusetts Senator John Kerry.

-In 2020, the United States charged the president of Venezuela, Nicolas Maduro with Drug Trafficking, as well as many officials and head figures of his administration.
+In 2020, the United States charged the president of Venezuela, Nicolas Maduro with drug trafficking, as well as many officials and head figures of his administration.